ROLE

 Early Sketches

-To prepare for an smoother development process, I laid out the basic design systems, nothing fancy, things like:
+To prepare for smoother development process, I laid out the basic design systems, nothing fancy, things like:

 β’ Button shapes etc.